 Lassen College serves a large geographic region and has a commitment to provide necessary training opportunities to all of its constituents.
-Currently under consideration, there are three different approaches to meet community needs: contract education, continuing education and community service.
-In addition to expanding educational opportunities to our immediate community members, a USDA technology outreach grant should be considered to facilitate expansion of instructional offerings to outreach sites.
+Currently under consideration, there are two different approaches to meet the community needs: continuing education and community service.
+This year LCC was able to obtain a USDA technology outreach grant to facilitate expansion of instructional offerings to outreach sites.